snowdrop/narayana-spring-boot/README.md

-# Spring Boot Narayana
+# Narayana Spring Boot

 Narayana is a popular open source JTA transaction manager implementation supported by Red Hat.
-You can use the `spring-boot-1-narayana-starter` or `spring-boot-2-narayana-starter` starter to add the appropriate Narayana dependencies to your project depending on which Spring Boot version do you use.
+You can use the `narayana-spring-boot-1-starter` or `narayana-spring-boot-2-starter` starter to add the appropriate Narayana dependencies to your project depending on which Spring Boot version do you use.
 Spring Boot automatically configures Narayana and post-processes your beans to ensure that startup and shutdown ordering is correct.